Why would we want to build a microgrid in Cobargo?

 The microgrid will consist of a solar farm, a large community-scale battery and possibly some backup generators able to power that part of the town providing essential services in the event of future grid outages.
 A microgrid will make our power more resilient, renewable, self-reliant and keep the benefits local.

-This project will provide us with a blueprint to move forward.
+The first step is a feasibility study that will provide us with a blueprint to move forward.

 The recent bushfires showed just how dependent we are on a stable electricity supply, and the consequences of that supply going down.
 Some of the services which were lost: